-The Arlington Historical Society is excited to share the new AHS preservation education program for homeowners, real estate agents, and home builders.
+The Arlington Historical Society has a preservation education program for homeowners, real estate agents, and home builders.
 The program provides resources for all and a starting place for Arlingtonians to begin educating themselves on what preservation can mean to them.

-As part of a new push to improve preservation of historic properties, the Arlington Historical Society (AHS) has sent an appeal letter to dozens of area homeowners, home-builders, and real estate agents.
+As part of the effort to improve preservation of historic properties, the Arlington Historical Society (AHS) has appealed to scores of area homeowners and dozens of home-builders and real estate agents.

-“The recent demolition of several valuable properties—the historic Febrey-Lothrop house at 6407 Wilson Boulevard and the ‘Memory House’ at 6404 Washington Boulevard—are key examples of beloved properties that fell to the wrecking ball without sufficient consideration, in our view, of creative alternatives,” the letter says.
+“The recent demolition of several valuable properties including the historic Febrey-Lothrop house at 6407 Wilson Boulevard (shown at right) and the ‘Memory House’ at 6404 Washington Boulevard (below right), are key examples of beloved properties that fell to the wrecking ball without sufficient consideration, in our view, of creative alternatives,” the letter says.
 “We believe the best way to preserve more properties that reflect Arlington’s heritage is through education and negotiations that honor the interests of all parties.”

 Acknowledging that the county is changing and expressing respect for “by-right ownership and the free-market considerations that go into home sales and improvements,” the Arlington Historical Society asks that owners, builders, and real estate agents conduct research on their properties before rushing to a tear-down option.
 “We feel that Arlington’s government, residents, and businesses could do more to preserve properties that represent either notable personages, events, or architectural styles,” the letter said.